 Proof of Concept Video

-We had workshops in the first week of this project to introduce us to Arduino.
-I had previously worked with Arduino in my undergraduate, so it was a nice refresher to have some workshops.
-Early on we were required to document our process through Instagram.
+I had workshops in the first week of this project to introduce the class to Arduino.
+I had previously worked with Arduino in my undergraduate degree, so it was a nice refresher to have some workshops.
+Early on I was required to document my process through Instagram.
 Here is the profile I created for the documentation of my overall process.

 The next part of my process was sense-making.
 I broke down the rituals into five different areas (Well being, Social, Personal, Success, Relationships).
 From there I could see which was the dominant area by linking each photo to an area with string of different colours.